PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggHatcher.md

 2. You must be on the first box of eggs.

 ### Required Parameters:
-- `BOXES_TO_HATCH`: You MUST set this to the # of boxes you wish to hatch.
+- **Boxes to Hatch**: You MUST set this to the # of boxes you wish to hatch.
 Otherwise, you either won't hatch all the eggs you want, or the program goes crazy if you run out of eggs.
-- `STEPS_TO_HATCH`: You MUST set this to the correct step-count for the Pokémon you are hatching.
+- **Step Count**: You MUST set this to the correct step-count for the Pokémon you are hatching.
 If this is set too small, the program will fail and may unintentionally start a trade. (see Precautions)

 The program will hatch eggs in batches of 5 (one column at a time).
 Once a box is complete, it moves to the next box.
 It will continue until it has hatched N boxes where N is specified by **"Boxes to Hatch"**.